Cleancodefactory/CoreKraft/Documentation/ActionQuery/DefaultLibraries.md

 **HasResults()** - returns `true` or `false` depending on if any result exists.
 In write actions always returns `true`.

 **SetResult(`dict | ( key, value [key, value [, key, value ...]])`)** - Sets the result/current result/row.
-In read actions a result have exist (in DataLoader scripts use AddResult, In Node scripts the node should have produced at least one result otherwise SetResult will fail.
+In read actions a result have to exist (in DataLoader scripts use AddResult, In Node scripts the node should have produced at least one result otherwise SetResult will fail.
 To avoid that check ResultsCount or HasResults first).

 > `dict` - A Dict obtained/created previously.
 All the Dict values are assigned to the result under the same keys.